 15. Check out the library

 You’ll be shocked at the sheer amount of resources available to you for free.
-Check out our ultimate book list for our favorite personal finance, business, and career book recommendations.
+In addition, check out our list of the best passive income books.

 16. Evaluate your subscriptions